dapr/dotnet-sdk/examples/PubSub/README.md

 shows how to receive the event by Declarative using yaml file(`DeclaretiveSubscriber`).

 shows how to receive the event by Programmatic using coding definition(`ProgrammaticSubscriber`).

+shows how to receive the event by SDK using coding definition(`ProgrammaticSubscriberDotNet`).
 ## Prerequisites

 - [.NET Core 3.1 or .NET 5+](https://dotnet.microsoft.com/download) installed